Esophageal Cancer Diagnosis and Treatment

 Chemotherapy uses drugs to attack cancer cells.
 It is typically given in an IV infusion (slow drip).
 Our community cancer clinics, with five Portland-area locations, bring your treatment closer to home.

-For esophageal cancer, we usually recommend chemotherapy together with radiation therapy.
-These two therapies are more effective when they are used together.
-This combination is known as chemoradiation.
-The goal is to shrink the tumors as much as possible before surgery.
+For esophageal cancer, we usually combine chemotherapy and radiation therapy.
+These therapies are more effective together in a combination called chemoradiation.
+The goal is to shrink the tumor as much as possible before surgery.

 Targeted therapy

-Targeted therapy uses drugs that have been specially engineered to home in on cancer cells, leaving healthy cells mostly unharmed.
-For example, some esophageal cancers generate too much of a protein called HER2, which sends cancer cells a signal to keep growing.
+Targeted therapy uses drugs that have been engineered to home in on cancer cells, leaving healthy cells mostly unharmed.
+For example, some esophageal cancers generate too much of a protein called HER2, which signals cancer cells to grow.
 A targeted therapy called Herceptin, given by IV, can block HER2.

 Immunotherapy

-Immunotherapy harnesses the power of the immune system to hunt down cancer cells and target them for destruction.
+Immunotherapy harnesses the immune system to hunt down and destroy cancer cells.
 One medication, given by IV, can shrink or slow tumors of the gastroesophageal junction, where the stomach and esophagus meet.
-New research suggests that some patients benefit from immunotherapy.
-We are currently conducting a clinical trial to see if immunotherapy can help more patients.
+Research suggests that some patients benefit from immunotherapy.
+We are conducting a clinical trial to see if immunotherapy can help more patients.

 Radiation therapy

-Radiation therapy harnesses the power of subatomic particles to kill cancer cells.
-Doctors aim beams of energy at the precise location of your tumors.
+Doctors aim beams of energy at the precise location of your cancer.
 Our advanced technology enables us to track the tumor during treatment and adjust for slight movements from breathing.
 We offer:

 • 3D conformal radiation therapy: We direct radiation beams to match the exact shape and location of your tumor.
 This allows us to use a higher dose without harming healthy cells.